sbunivedu/JCSC_template/README.md

 ## Front matter
 0. define conference and journal information as variables in main.tex.
 0. update committee and other information as necessary.
+0. tweak spaces so that no text stick into margin, a short URL has no line break, images are not too small, and etc.